-In North America, many common grassland and shrubland birds are declining, apparently in response to ongoing changes in agricultural land use.
-One striking example is Red-winged Blackbird Agelaius phoeniceus which is declining in 25 out of 38 states in the USA.
+In North America, many common grassland and shrubland birds are declining, apparently in response to ongoing changes in agricultural intensification.
+One striking example is Red-winged Blackbird Agelaius phoeniceus which is experiencing precipitous declines across the USA.